 - Two Teacher Recommendation Letters: Grinnell requires two letters of recommendation from teachers of your choice in core academic subjects.
 The Common Application Teacher Recommendation forms are preferred.

 - SAT or ACT Score Report Grinnell has no minimum SAT or ACT score requirements.
-For more information on these tests, including test locations and schedules, please visit the SAT and ACT websites. *Grinnell’s institution code for requesting SAT score reports is 6252.
+For more information on these tests, including test locations and schedules, please visit the SAT and ACT websites. *Grinnell’s institution code for ordering SAT score reports is 6252.
 For the ACT it is 1318.

 - We encourage international students to apply early - by mid-late December if possible.